 One thing we can absolutely do, and it’s in our hands, is called the present moment.
 It doesn’t matter what kind of problem you’re facing right now, you can always change your outcomes.
 Imagine if a friend of yours call you telling the same story you’ve been complaining about; what would you say to your friend?
 What would be your advise for him or her?
 You can also start with a “to do” list of things that are doable.
 It doesn’t really matter how you’re gonna start, as long you start breaking your mental patterns right now and take action.

 And if you realize you can’t do it alone, it’s perfectly ok to ask for help.
-I would start talking to a friend, or even looking for a group (I love the codependents anonymous); you can also go to a church, buy some books, call a therapist or a life coach.
+I would start talking with a friend, or even looking for a group (I love the codependents anonymous); you can also go to a church, buy some books, call a therapist or a life coach.
 It doesn’t matter where or how; start right now!

 The reality that sometimes hurts us and is heavy to carry on is actually the path to bring awareness and build a strong bridge to happiness and success.
 Nobody grows without taking responsibility over their own choices.
 So stop blaming on others (God and parents included); stop complaining, stop bothering; grab a pen and a piece of paper and write down the answer for the following questions: